VladElf/server/README.md

-### hi I'm working on my first server, with Apollo, GraphQL, with Prisma on DB Sql Server
+### Hi I'm working on my first server, with Apollo, GraphQL, with Prisma on DB Sql Server

 I need to start with a simple query but i have an error: